 As of the date of this MD&A, the Company holds a total of 5 granted exploration permits (including Kairmaat 2-3) for 5,725 hectares and 11 exploration permit applications and reservations for 30,031 hectares.
-According to the Finnish

-Mining Act, after the first renewal period of up to 4 years, all exploration permits in Finland can be renewed in 3-year maximum intervals, for a combined total of 15 years.
+According to the Finnish Mining Act, after the first renewal period of up to 4 years, all exploration permits in Finland can be renewed in 3-year maximum intervals, for a combined total of 15 years.

 The 1,462 hectare Kairamaat 2-3 exploration permit (part of the Rajapalot project area) is granted but not in legal force.
-It was regranted on 18 January, 2019 by the Finnish Mining Authority, TUKES.
-As announced on February 21, 2019 and as is a standard right in Finland, two appeals were lodged by a local NGO group and Parks & Wildlife Finland, Lapland ("Metsähallitus").
-The Administrative Court has since ratified an enforcement order which allows Mawson to drill from 200 drill platforms (from 529 optional sites) plus 76 existing drill platforms within the 1,462 hectare Kairamaat 2-3 exploration permit area for an additional 3 years, according to specific exploration methods.
+It was regranted on January 18, 2019 by the Finnish Mining Authority, TUKES.
+As announced on February 21, 2019 and, as a standard right in Finland, two appeals were lodged by a local non-governmental organization ("NGO") group and Parks & Wildlife, Finland, Lapland ("Metsähallitus").
+The appeal by Metsähallitus has since been withdrawn, leaving a single appeal by a NGO group.
+The Administrative Court ratified an enforcement order which allows Mawson to drill from 200 drill platforms (from 529 optional sites) plus 76 existing drill platforms within the 1,462 hectare Kairamaat 2-3 exploration permit area for 3 years from 18 January 2019.
 No drilling is permitted within a 1.1 kilometre buffer of an eagle's nest from February 15 to March 25, 2019.

-Finland has rigorous regulatory processes with strict environmental standards and Mawson are committed to work with the regional and national authorities and broader stakeholder groups to develop the project in a responsible way.
+Finland has rigorous regulatory processes with strict environmental standards and Mawson is committed to work with the regional and national authorities and broader stakeholder groups to develop the project in a responsible way.
 Mawson has completed eight years of flora and water base line studies and nature assessments at Rompas-Rajapalot.
 The Company looks forward to continuing to work closely with both the mining and environmental authorities and other stakeholders over the coming years to ensure our work is conducted according to sustainable and global best practice methods.